 Our Methods Desk offers free methodological and statistical advice to Bachelor's and Master's students in Communication Science.
-The desk is open Monday through Friday from 13.00 until 15.00.
+The desk is open Monday through Friday from 13.00 until 15.00 at REC C7.00 (next to the Education Desk)

 The Methods Desk offers free methodological and statistical advice to students.